The Blood of Jesus: Production

 The Blood of Jesus was the second film directed by Spencer Williams, who was one of the few African American directors active in the 1940s.
 The Blood of Jesus was produced in Texas on a budget of US$5,000.
-To present the afterlife, Williams used scenes from a 1911 Italian film called L'Inferno that depicted souls entering Heaven.
-In addition to Williams, the cast was made up of amateur actors and members of Reverend R. L. Robinson's Heavenly Choir, who sang the film's gospel music score.
+To present the afterlife, Williams used scenes from a 1911 Italian film called L'Inferno that depicted souls entering Heaven and in addition to Williams, the cast was made up of amateur actors and members of Reverend R. L. Robinson's Heavenly Choir, who sang the film's gospel music score.

 Music

 The film's soundtrack includes a variety of spirituals and hymns.
 All songs arranged by Henry Thacker Burleigh, unless otherwise noted, and performed by R.L.
 Robertson and The Heavenly Choir.